openvinotoolkit/training_extensions/pytorch_toolkit/object_detection/model_templates/custom-detection/readme.md

 ### 3. Prepare annotation

-The existing toy dataset has annotation in the Common Objects in Context (COCO) so it is enough to get started.
+The existing toy dataset has annotation in the Common Objects in Context (COCO) format so it is enough to get started.

 ```bash
 export OBJ_DET_DIR=`pwd`